-- A Justice Friends short has a goat eating Valhallen's guitar.
+- Dexter's Laboratory: A Justice Friends short has a goat eating Valhallen's guitar.

-- Averted in The Simpsons.
-When the family goes to a petting zoo Homer tries to get a goat to eat a tin can and it won't do it.
+- Averted when the family goes to a petting zoo.
+Homer tries to get a goat to eat a tin can and it won't do it.

 - Then there's the two-headed crime-solving goat.
 One head ate tin cans and the other ate health food.